ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-29-aws-cloudformation.md

 * Conditions - imagine the ability to conditionally do stuff.
 For instance, you can create slightly different configurations for a production or development environments

-## Nested Templates
+## Nested Stacks

-The AWS::CloudFormation::Stack resource can be used to call another template from within another template.
+The `AWS::CloudFormation::Stack` resource can be used to call another template from within another template.
 This is useful if you want break up templates because of size (460k on S3), the number of resources is max'd out (200), or there are more than 100 mappings, 60 parameters or 60 outputs, OR want to reuse components.
 Parameters and outputs are shared between the parent and child templates.

 ```json
 "myStack" : {